Piano Recording Method

 Yay for Digital Recording

-I record digitally, of course — passionate debates about the Lost Virtues of Analog aside, it's the only reasonable way to make an affordable home studio.
+I record digitally, of course — passionate (and questionable) debates about the Lost Virtues of Analog aside, it's the only reasonable way to make an affordable home studio.
 And heck, I think it sounds pretty darned good.

 Recording Software